Transactional leadership: Examples leaders should know to maintain a positive culture

 - Structured approach: Transactional leaders implement well-defined systems, procedures, and rules.
 They provide a clear framework within which employees operate, ensuring consistency and predictability in task execution.

 - Active monitoring: These leaders closely monitor performance and progress.
 They regularly review work to ensure it meets established criteria and intervene when necessary to correct issues or guide employees back on track.
+Tools such as employee management software make it easier for leaders to monitor progress, set expectations, and intervene efficiently when deviations occur.

 - Focus on efficiency: They emphasize efficiency and adherence to established procedures.
 Their leadership style aims to maximize productivity and operational effectiveness through systematic management.